Gov. Gavin Newsom says no ‘imminent threat’ to California after FBI memo on possible Iran drone attacks

 Federal investigators often share information of questioned credibility with local law enforcement partners out of an abundance of caution.

-One law enforcement source said federal and state security officials have deemed the information to be “aspirational” in nature and do not currently believe there is an imminent threat.
+One law enforcement source told CNN Wednesday federal and state security officials have deemed the information to be “aspirational” in nature and do not currently believe there is an imminent threat.

 The US intelligence community routinely collects intelligence on adversaries signaling their desire to cause harm, one law enforcement official source said, but mere claims do not mean adversaries are capable of carrying out an attack.